-Whether you are a software engineer looking to move to the best tech companies or a new college graduate looking for your first software engineering position, passing an interview at a FAANG company is not easy--especially at Facebook.
+Whether you’re a software engineer hoping to join the best tech company or a new college graduate trying to land your first software engineering position, passing an interview at a FAANG company is not easy--especially at Facebook.

 Interview Kickstart offers interview preparation courses taught by actual FAANG tech leads and hiring managers.
 We’ve helped thousands of applicants learn how to pass the toughest interviews.